teegre/bigtime/README.md

 represents digit 0, and it is stored as:
 `0=11111;11011;11011;11011;11111`

-By default, **bigtime** replaces 0 by whitespace and 1 by ∎ but characters and
+By default, **bigtime** replaces 0 by whitespace and 1 by ∎.
-spaces can be hardcoded as well, i.e:
+Characters and spaces can be hardcoded as well, i.e:
 `0=@@@@@;@@_@@;@@_@@;@@_@@;@@@@@`

 ### 6.3 Example: narrow.digits file